Person-Centered, Engaging Assisted Living

 7. What kind of activities are included on a daily basis?

 8. Can you smell something cooking?
-(Ask if you can meet the Chef and sample a meal.)
+Ask to meet the Chef and sample a meal.

 9. What type of physical wellness programs do they offer?